secretstartups/handbook/sites/handbook/source/handbook/marketing/lifecycle-marketing/emails-nurture/index.html.md

 ### Team variations to QA process
 {: #qa-processes-by-team}
 <!-- DO NOT CHANGE THIS ANCHOR -->
-- Campaigns: build the email yourself (or request from Verticurl) and have lifecycle QA.
+- Campaigns: build the email yourself and have lifecycle QA.
-- FMM: Request the email to be built by Verticurl and send to lifecycle for approval.
+- FMM: Request the email to be built by MOps and send to lifecycle for approval.
 - Corp: using the process we outlined previously [here](https://docs.google.com/spreadsheets/d/1aTCrUlc87BDLAqqAju7ZEbL8Wu0VZNfWd1MhdAccRDA/edit#gid=0)

 #### Campaigns Team QA process